 At the time of application submission, the research proposal must also explicitly describe engagement with the community in relation to the research.
-The IHR committee will take specific considerations into account when evaluating applications submitted to the committee (see IHR Committee Considerations under each Adjudication Sub-criterion above).
-Applications that do not fit with the IHR committee mandate will be reviewed by another committee.
+The IHR committee will take specific considerations into account when evaluating applications (see IHR Committee Considerations under each Adjudication Sub-criterion above).
+Applications that do not fit with the IHR committee mandate will be reviewed by another discipline-based committee.

-All applications will be discussed at the face-to-face committee meeting to allow for development of an explicit mentoring approach to enable all promising Indigenous Health Research to continue to develop.
+All applications will be discussed at the committee meeting to allow for the development of an explicit mentoring approach to enable all promising Indigenous health research to continue to evolve.

-A RCT is a study in which investigators randomly assign eligible human research participants or other units of study (e.g., classrooms, clinics, playgrounds) into groups to receive or not receive one or more interventions that are being compared.
+A randomized controlled trial (RCT) is an experiment in which investigators randomly assign eligible human subjects or other units of study (e.g., classrooms, clinics, playgrounds) into groups to receive or not receive one or more interventions that are being compared.
 The results are analyzed by comparing outcomes in the groups.
 Applications involving a RCT are accepted and encouraged where appropriate based on scientific and methodological grounds.

 Irrespective of the suggested peer review committee, evaluation of all applications containing a RCT as a major component will need to consider the specific RCT evaluation criteria.
-Please consult the RCT Evaluation Criteria and Headings website for detailed information on the specific criteria that need to be taken into account by the RCT committee when evaluating applications.
+Please consult the RCT Evaluation Criteria and Headings website for detailed information on the specific criteria that need to be taken into account by the committees when evaluating RCT applications.